PhD Graduate School of Archaeology

 Employed PhD candidates

-Employed PhD candidates in most cases have a ‘personal’ budget for the full period of their appointment.
-This budget will be used for travel, conference costs and other research relates costs.
-If the employed PhD candidate does not have such a personal budget, he or she can usually claim compensation for research-related travel (up to a certain amount) at the institute.
+In most cases, employed PhD candidates have a ‘personal’ budget for the entire appointment period.
+This budget will be used for travel, conferences, and other research-related costs.
+If the employed PhD candidate has no personal budget, they can usually claim compensation for research-related travel (up to a certain amount) at the institute.

 PhD candidates on NWO/ERC and other project grants